sashabugurt/voice_recognition_bot_py/README.md

 * [data_io package](https://github.com/mravanelli/SincNet/blob/master/data_io.py)

 ## Neuro network training
 We used 4 .wav files, one for each speaker (duration 1 hour 20 min).
-Then the data was manually cleansed from other sounds except professors' voices.
+The data was manually cleansed from other sounds except professors' voices.

 Using our code, we splited files into audio recordings lasting from 3 to 15 seconds in accordance to the requirements of the model.
 With the help of our code that trains the model (a file with a list of audio recordings by the names of professors was also created there), 75% of files (580 files) were sent to training, whilst the remaining 25% (202 files) were used for testing.